 - If the claim is regarding property damage, the judge can order the claimant to allow a person chosen by the defendant to examine the damaged property

-- Order the claimant to attend a medical doctor at their expense and serve the doctor’s report on the respondent at least 7 days before trial and bring a copy of the report to the trial
+- Order the claimant to attend a medical practitioner doctor at their the expense of the defendant and the defendant serve the doctor’s medical practioner’s report on the the claimant respondent at least 7 days before trial and submit the report to the registry at least 14 days before trial or bring a copy of the report to the trial

 - Make an order respecting time limits for part or all of a trial